top of page

 It only takes a minute to join - may I show you how?"

-Guide people to join by asking them to visit: www.secrc.police.uk/join
+Guide people to join by visiting: www.secrc.police.uk/join

-Alternatively, help them join using your own smartphone or tablet.
+You can help them join using your own smartphone or tablet.

 • First and last name